dortania/OpenCore-Install-Guide/extras/drm.md

 So with DRM, we have a couple things we need to mention:

-* DRM requires a supported GPU
+* DRM requires a supported dGPU
    * See [GPU Buyers Guide](https://khronokernel-3.gitbook.io/gpu-buyers-guide/) for supported cards
-* DRM on Z370 and older are broken for iGPU only systems
+* DRM is broken for iGPU-only systems
-   * Z390, B360, H370, H310 boards and newer are supported
+   * This started from around 10.12.3
 * Working hardware acceleration and decoding

 ## Testing Hardware Acceleration and Decoding